Environment

 A spokesperson from the DAQ confirmed the department had knowledge of the presence of asbestos at Treasure Mountain Junior High and verified the compliance advisory was sent.

-Park City School District said it takes environmental compliance seriously and emphasized that a certified environmental specialist has been onsite daily throughout demolition.
+Park City School District’s Public Information Officer Colton Elliott said in a statement, the district takes environmental compliance seriously and emphasized that a certified environmental specialist has been onsite daily throughout demolition.

 “When asbestos-containing material was identified in a specific area of the building, demolition in that area was immediately paused.
-Licensed abatement professionals then completed the regulated removal process in full compliance with state oversight,” the district’s statement read.
+Licensed abatement professionals then completed the regulated removal process in full compliance with state oversight,” the statement read, however the Cripple Creek letter states the presence of asbestos was recorded before demolition took place.

 The district also said no workers, students or community members were ever at risk because the abatement occurred in controlled zones with continuous air monitoring.